jinnycho/jinnycho-blog/src/writings/hobbies/gallivanting/jinhae.md

 1. **Nesumeon Park**: Awesome park.
 No pets are allowed sadly
 2. **Jangbok Mountain**: Amazing place to hike
 3. **Anmin Gogae**: It used to be the only way to get out of Jinhae.
 Really beautiful place with lots of cherry blossoms
-4. **Sammil Temple**: The temple is beautiful but the way to the temple is also really pretty
+4. **Sammil Temple**: The temple is beautiful & the way to the temple is also really pretty
 5. **Gyeonghwa Train station**: Very famous spot with lots of cherry blossom trees.
 Beautiful all year around
 6. **Yeojwa Stream**: Also famous for cherry blossom trees.
 Beautiful all year around in my opinion
 7. **Jinhae Pavilion**: A Korean traditional pavilion right in front of the sea.
 Really nice to walk around and there are lots of musical events